Enabling Robots to Communicate their Objectives: User Study

 \prg{Hypothesis} \emph{Accounting for approximate inference significantly improves performance (the confidence score).} We leave open which approximate-inference models work well and which do not, since the goal is to identify which captures users' inferences the best.

-\prg{Subject Allocation} We used a between-subjects design, since examples of the same reward functions interfere with each other.
+\prg{Subject Allocation} We used a between-subjects design, since examples of the same reward function interfere with each other.
 We ran this experiment on a total of 191 participants across the six conditions, recruited via Amazon Mechanical Turk.
-At the end of the experiment, we ask participants what the two possible goals were, to filter out participants who were not paying attention.
-30 out of 191 participants (15.7\%) did not answer this control question correctly.
+At the end of the experiment, we ask participants what the two possible goals were, to filter out those who were not paying attention.
+30 out of 191 (15.7\%) answered incorrectly.
 The average age of the 161 non-filtered participants was 37.0 ($SD=11.0$).
 The gender ratio was 0.46 female.